Oyelowo/surreal-orm/orm/docs/en/src/data_models/data_types.md

 ---

-This is a foundational overview of the data model in `surreal-orm`, with the aim of mirroring the SurrealDB specifications.
+This is a foundational overview of the data model in `surreal_orm`, with the aim of mirroring the SurrealDB specifications.
 The ORM extends the basic data types to provide a richer experience, supporting various operations and query constructs seamlessly.